 If hepatitis C antibodies are found in your bloodstream, your doctor will order an RNA test to find out whether the infection is active.
 If it is, a genotyping test will pinpoint what type of hepatitis C you have.

-In order to tell if you have an active infection, your doctor will order a hepatitis C RNA qualitative test.
+In order to tell if you have an active infection, your doctor will order a hepatitis C RNA quantitative test.
 This test looks for viral ribonucleic acid (RNA) inside the virus cells in your bloodstream.
-There’s an active hepatitis C infection if the test finds viral RNA.
+You have an active hepatitis C infection if the test finds viral RNA.

-A second RNA test then measures the amount of viral RNA in your blood before and during treatment.
-This test is called the hepatitis C RNA quantitative test, and it’s used to show how well the treatment is working.
+The same test measures the amount of viral RNA in your blood before and during treatment.
+It’s used to determine how well your treatment is working.

 There are six types of hepatitis C. Each type, or genotype, represents a specific combination of genes within a cell.
 The hepatitis C genotyping test shows which genotype of hepatitis C must be treated.